Pradeep-Kumar-Rebbavarapu/REACT-TABLE/tut/README.md

-in this course we r going to learn about react query
+in this course we r going to learn about react table

 1)react table setup
 2)group headers and footers